 - Inability to acquire and use needed data

 Keep these factors in mind as you consider where your company may be wasting time on corporate travel:

-With the proliferation of travel websites – individual hotels, airlines, car rental companies, online booking agencies, aggregators, etc., there is no shortage of places to research bookings.
+With the proliferation of travel websites – individual hotels, airlines, car rental companies, online booking agencies, aggregators, etc., there is no shortage of places to research booking a business trip.
 They all promise lowest prices, so you dare not omit one from your search.
 The “one-stop-shopping” concept is a myth if you want the best deal.